MarielyGZZ/my-first-repo/README.md

 # My First Github Repository
-Hello my name is Mariely, and this is my frist repository.
+Hello my name is Mariely, and this is my first repository.
 I'm learning Git and Github for version control.

 ## Things I've learned so far: